anoma/nspec/docs/architecture-2/ordering/consensus-homogeneous.md

 We shall denote the ballot number assigning function as $\ba{m}$.
 The formal definition of the function can be found [here](consensus/homogeneouspaxos-formal.md#definition-ballot-numbers).

+#### Broadcast
+We assume a `broadcast` primitive that ensures that all messages sent or received by a safe and live agent are eventually received by all agents.
+One way to implement this is to have live agents echo messages received to all other live agents.
+More efficient implementations may involve explicit requests for unreceived messages referenced in other messages `refs` fields.

 #### Acceptors

 We assume that every acceptor maintains an internal state with the following structures: